-Our January 2019 Edition [New African Magazine] is now out and our cover story hinges on The Horn of Africa “A Deadly Game Of Chess” – comprising Ethiopia, Eritrea, Djibouti, Somalia and Somaliland – and analyses how the sub-region has now become the focus of what is being termed a ‘Middle East Cold War’.
+On January 2019 Edition of the New African Magazine’s cover story hinges on The Horn of Africa “A Deadly Game Of Chess” – comprising Ethiopia, Eritrea, Djibouti, Somalia, and Somaliland – and analyses how the sub-region has now become the focus of what is being termed a ‘Middle East Cold War’.

 Be the first to know – Join our Facebook page

 The old bastions of power in the region, the US, UK, and France, are being increasingly displaced by a new generation of Middle Eastern powers, with everyone racing to gain a foothold in what is becoming one of the world’s most militarized regions.
 The leaders in The Horn are playing a deadly game of chess against the new forces shaping the region.
 Analysis by James Jeffrey.

 A new scramble is underway in the Horn of Africa.
 Once written off as one of Africa’s most volatile and treacherous regions for foreign involvement, a host of countries are now vying to gain a foothold. e Horn is becoming one of the world’s most militarised regions, besides one of the world’s most vital shipping lanes.

 As usual, US policy is playing a role, especially when it comes to its long-term ally Ethiopia.
 As the Horn’s most powerful and influential country, what happens to Ethiopia is likely to in influence the rest of the region.

 Since the 1991 revolution that brought Ethiopia’s present ruling party to power, the US and the Ethiopian People’s Revolutionary Democratic Front (EPRDF) have forged a strong bilateral relationship, based primarily on Ethiopia’s role in the Global War on Terror, with its large, professional and effective army and its formidable state security apparatus.